treangenlab/somatem/README.md

 ## Installation

-To run the workflows you will need to clone the github and make conda environments for each of the workflows (and a couple extra finnicky cases.)
+To run the workflows you will need to clone the github and make conda environments for each of the workflows.

-For the `somatem_prep.nf` workflow, the install is as follows
+For the `somatem_prep.nf` workflow, the install is as follows:
 ```
 # have a working conda install (module load conda or download sh file)